fsharp/fsharp.org/use/linux/index.md

 ### Option 1: Build and install the F# 3.0 runtime, compiler and tools

-1. Build and install the runtime used by F#.
+1. Get the runtime used by F#.
 Either [download it](http://www.go-mono.com/mono-downloads/download.html) or use:

+       sudo apt-get install mono-devel

+   or build and install version 3.0 (needed for xbuild support)

        sudo apt-get install libtool autoconf g++ gettext make mono-devel git clone https://github.com/mono/mono
        cd mono